 - Review and refresh approaches to teaching nutrition and physical activity in Personal Development, Health and Physical Education (PDHPE).
-See our Live Life Well@School page for more information.
+Visit our Live Life Well@School page for more information.

-- Ensure that the school canteen meets the requirements of the Fresh Tastes @ School – NSW Healthy School Canteen Strategy and offers food and drinks that are nutritious and low in added sugar, salt and saturated fat.
+- Ensure that the food the school provides in the canteen and during school activities meets the requirements of the Fresh Tastes @ School – NSW Healthy School Canteen Strategy and offers food and drinks that are nutritious and low in added sugar, salt and saturated fat.